camilletestard/Datalogger/README.md

 # Neural signatures of natural behavior in socializing macaques

-This repository contains the code and resources associated with our research on the neural underpinnings of natural primate social behavior.
+This repository contains the code associated with our research on the neural underpinnings of natural social behavior in primates (rhesus macaques).
+To access to raw data, go to: https://osf.io/e2xsu/

 Our work, titled "_Neural signatures of natural behavior in freely-socializing macaques_", was conducted by Testard & Tremblay et al. (2023) and can be accessed [here](https://www.biorxiv.org/content/10.1101/2023.07.05.547833v1).